WorldQL/dreamlab-docs/combined-ingredients.md

 eg: src/foo.ts is simply src/foo.ts with no leading slash

 If you make changes to behavior scripts, be sure to commit your changes using the tool.

+Feel free to do planning, but be concise as possible after making your code changes.